 The majority of journalists in the USA and UK picked up the story from Shanghaiist, which has online translations of Asian journal articles in English.

-According to Schreiber, the story originated from Bucchi News, a subculture enthusiasts' site.
+According to Schreiber, the story originated from Bucchi News (resource no longer available at bucchinews.com), a subculture enthusiasts' site.
 Schreiber added that Bucchi News has a dubious reputation for accuracy.

 Several western newspapers wrote about the eyeball licking craze in Japanese schools, including the Huffington Post, The Guardian, CBS News, The Telegraph, and The Daily Caller.